DeVos says federal Title IX guidelines have ‘failed,’ will seek public input for new regulation

 Many advocates for victims of assault would say the current guidelines have in fact served survivors of assault and sex-based discrimination well.
 Having the Dear Colleague letter in hand, they say, empowered them to seek substantive improvements to their campus environments.

-But DeVos will argue legal challenges to the federal guidelines from accused students have “retraumatized” victims.
-And she’ll point to what department officials call a “broken” relationship between the Office for Civil Rights and the colleges and universities it oversees.
-The secretary in her remarks will say that OCR has “run amok” and intimidated campus officials who are too nervous to ask about potential investigations to seek advice.
-Above everything else, she points to the stories of individual students she says have been failed by the current system to make her case that serious change is needed.
+But DeVos in her speech pointed to the stories of individual students she says have been failed by the current system to make her case that serious change is needed.

-In one instance, a college student who made a sexual assault allegation against a classmate was told by her campus she would have to prosecute the case herself, DeVos says in her remarks.
-In another case, according to DeVos’s remarks, a college athlete who engaged in “playful roughhousing” with his girlfriend was dismissed from campus after a mistaken abuse report from a witness -- despite his girlfriend’s insistence that no abuse had occurred.
+In one instance, a college student who made a sexual assault allegation against a classmate was told by her campus she would have to prosecute the case herself, DeVos said.
+In another case, according to her remarks Thursday, a college athlete who engaged in “playful roughhousing” with his girlfriend was dismissed from campus after a mistaken abuse report from a witness -- despite his girlfriend’s insistence that no abuse had occurred.
 Another student, at a historically black institution, was barred from his campus weeks before graduation.
 He only found out through a Freedom of Information Act request that he had been accused of sexual harassment, but he could get no further details about the suspension.

-“It is no wonder so many call these proceedings ‘kangaroo courts,’” DeVos will say in her remarks.
+“It is no wonder so many call these proceedings ‘kangaroo courts,’” DeVos said.
 “Washington’s push to require schools to establish these quasi-legal structures to address sexual misconduct comes up short for far too many students.”

-In each of those cases, DeVos cites a failure on the part of campus administrators themselves and not any requirements in the Dear Colleague letter.
-Survivor advocates who champion those guidelines will be quick to point out that the stories recounted by DeVos involved college administrators ignoring the rights of accused students and victims alike.
-And the department’s Office for Civil Rights exists precisely to hold institutions accountable when they fail to uphold those rights, advocates argue.
+Advocates for survivors of sexual assault said DeVos used loaded language favored by opponents of campus protections to mischaracterize what the 2011 Dear Colleague letter requires.
+In each of the cases the secretary cited, campus administrators failed to fulfill their obligations to students.
+DeVos and her team argue those failures occurred because of weak due process protections in the DCL.
+But Alexandra Brodsky, a fellow at the National Women's Law Center, said the practices DeVos described were expressly forbidden by the federal guidelines.

+"Either the department hasn't done its homework or it is purposefully misrepresenting the current state of law for its own ideological ends.
+And that's a huge shame," she said.
+"It doesn't help anyone to roll back guidance that articulates robust rights for both survivors and accused students."

-Indeed, advocates would say the 2011 DCL and subsequent guidance make clear that the same opportunities should be afforded to both parties involved in campus-based proceedings.
+Brodsky and other advocates for survivors argue the 2011 DCL and subsequent guidance make clear that the same opportunities should be afforded to all parties involved in campus-based proceedings.

-But the secretary and her team believe insufficient due process protections have led schools to establish procedures that do not incorporate proper standards for fairness, a senior official at the department said.
-In her remarks, DeVos argues that through “intimidation and coercion,” the Office for Civil Rights has pushed campus officials to overreach in their response to allegations.
+The speech was lauded by organizations that advocate for the rights of accused students on campuses.
+Cynthia Garrett, co-president of Families Advocating for Campus Equality, said DeVos's remarks had given hope to families whose children have faced proceedings resembling a cat-and-mouse game.

+The secretary recognized, she said, that "Title IX disciplinary processes have not uncommonly devolved into an effort designed to satisfy [the department's Office for Civil Rights] rather than search for the truth."

+DeVos also pointed to what department officials call a “broken” relationship between the Office for Civil Rights and the colleges and universities.
+The secretary said OCR has “run amok” and intimidated campus officials who are too nervous to ask about potential investigations to seek advice.

-“Instead of working with schools on behalf of students, the prior administration weaponized the Office for Civil Rights to work against schools and against students,” she will say today.
+“Instead of working with schools on behalf of students, the prior administration weaponized the Office for Civil Rights to work against schools and against students,” she said.

+While she has promised a more collaborative relationship between the department and colleges, it wasn't exactly clear to many who work with those institutions what DeVos's speech means for procedures on campus.

+Scott Schneider, a New Orleans lawyer who frequently works on institutional responses to sexual assault, said the government issues Dear Colleague letters to provide institutions with some degree of transparency about how it will judge whether they're in compliance with the law.
+The comments from DeVos so thoroughly trashed the 2011 DCL, he said, that colleges may not be comfortable consulting it in making policy decisions.

-DeVos cited those stories of individual failures from input the department has received over several months from letters, individual conversations and forums like a July Title IX summit involving survivors, lawyers, advocates for accused students, and university officials.
-Even as the department has consulted a wide range of voices, however, it has encountered skepticism from some high-profile advocacy groups who have doubted the secretary’s commitment to protections against sexual assault.
+While DeVos has sought input from a variety of individuals and stakeholder groups through letters, individual conversations and forums like a July Title IX summit, her department has continued to encounter skepticism from advocacy groups who have doubted the secretary's commitment to protections against campus sexual assault.

 The involvement of groups accused of minimizing the problems of sexual assault and domestic abuse -- and some deemed “men’s rights” organizations by advocates -- created negative headlines for DeVos and the department before the long-planned Title IX summit had even happened.
 In an interview with The New York Times before the event, Acting Assistant Secretary for Civil Rights Candice Jackson suggested that 90 percent of campus assault allegations are a result of regrets over sex or both parties being intoxicated.
 The comments created an immense backlash and have continued to dog Jackson, whom Democrats demanded DeVos fire.

+"The power imbalance between resourced schools and survivors is really immense," she said.
+"They're creating this process that will be very hard for people they claim to care about to participate in."

+During Thursday's event, survivors' advocates rallied outside the law school lecture hall where DeVos gave her address, chanting, "Stop protecting rapists!" and "Stand with survivors!" as attendees of the speech filed out.

-As Thursday’s announcement drew closer, survivors’ advocates continued to push DeVos to keep the guidelines in place.
-Activists from Know Your IX, the National Women’s Law Center, End Rape on Campus and other groups showed up at the Department of Education Wednesday to deliver petitions with tens of thousands of signatures urging the secretary to maintain the guidelines.
+Activists from Know Your IX, the National Women’s Law Center, End Rape on Campus and other groups showed up at the Education Department Wednesday to deliver petitions with tens of thousands of signatures urging the secretary to maintain the guidelines.
+They were joined by elected officials including Senator Kirsten Gillibrand, a New York Democrat.

-Democratic elected officials, too, sought to weigh in ahead of Thursday’s announcement.
-Senator Kirsten Gillibrand, a New York Democrat, joined advocates at their protest Wednesday.
-Senator Patty Murray, the ranking Democrat on the Senate education committee, put out a statement that called for DeVos to maintain the 2011 Dear Colleague letter, among other steps -- including the removal of Jackson from her post.

-“With an acting assistant secretary for civil rights who blamed sexual assaults on alcohol and regret and a president with his own concerning history on the issue, it’s clear Secretary DeVos could use some suggestions on how to combat the epidemic of campus sexual violence,” Murray said in a statement Wednesday.
-“Our schools and universities should be doing everything they can to support survivors and help them seek justice, so I hope Secretary DeVos does the right thing and starts standing up for students and survivors on college campuses across the country.”

-In July a group of 20 Democratic attorneys general, led by Josh Shapiro of Pennsylvania, wrote DeVos and urged her not to roll back sexual assault guidelines for campuses.
+Other Democratic officials blasted the DeVos speech Thursday.
+Senator Patty Murray, the ranking Democrat on the Senate education committee and a top critic of the secretary on Capitol Hill, said DeVos had decided to continue a pattern of undermining survivors' rights and showed a lack of understanding or empathy for millions of students who have experienced sexual violence on campus.

+"Let’s be clear: Secretary DeVos just made an open invitation to colleges to once again sweep this national epidemic under the rug, which could discourage women and men on campuses across the country from reporting sexual assault and deprive survivors of the justice they deserve," Murray said in a statement.
+"Colleges must continue to take campus sexual violence seriously, and I urge Secretary DeVos to reconsider this harmful step backward, and instead start supporting survivors and working to combat this national crisis."

-Catherine Lhamon, the chair of the U.S. Commission on Civil Rights and a former assistant secretary for civil rights at the department, has criticized steps DeVos has taken on civil rights.
-In June the commission voted to open a two-year probe of the Trump administration’s handling of civil rights enforcement.
+Catherine Lhamon, the chair of the U.S. Commission on Civil Rights and a former assistant secretary for civil rights at the department, has also been a frequent critic of the secretary's handling of civil rights issues.
+Lhamon said DeVos's decision to pull back the Dear Colleague letter made students less safe.

+"We have more than 7,000 colleges and universities in this country, and we have very wide variability across those campuses," she said.
+"A core goal for the Department of Education is to share information about what the law is and how to comply with it to make sure all of those institutions actually satisfy students' rights."

-Despite staunch opposition from Democrats, department officials say a reconsideration of federal guidelines shouldn't be a politically polarized process.
+Despite criticism from Democrats, department officials have said a reconsideration of federal guidelines shouldn't be a politically polarized process.
 And they point to efforts to seek input from faculty members with experience in law as well as university administrators and advocates for accused students.
 As the department has deliberated overhauling the current federal guidelines on Title IX sexual assault protections, it’s reviewed letters from law faculty critical of current guidelines as well as recommendations from task force reports addressing campus-based sexual harassment and assault.

-Another proposal cited approvingly by DeVos in her remarks from attorneys Gina Maisto Smith and Leslie Gomez argues for the creation of regional Title IX centers to investigate and adjudicate assault and harassment investigations in the place of campus officials.
+Another proposal cited approvingly Thursday by DeVos, from attorneys Gina Maisto Smith and Leslie Gomez, argues for the creation of regional Title IX centers to investigate and adjudicate assault and harassment investigations in the place of campus officials.

 A senior department official argued that the Obama guidelines inarguably mandated new rules for colleges to comply with and should have gone through a public comment period before they were issued.
 A new rule-making process would address that problem and the due process concerns with the guidelines, they said.